Keep the Information Flowing

 It’s a good idea for college-age children to have one credit card—this can help them build a good credit history.
 Ask them to give you the account number to keep tabs on the account so that you can head off any trouble.
 You will have more control over the card if you make them an authorized user on your credit card, and in most cases this will still help them build a credit history.

-The Credit Card Accountability, Responsibility and Disclosure Act of 2009 (the CARD Act) requires that young people under age 21 need to show that they have a the “ability to repay” to get a credit card.
+The Credit Card Accountability, Responsibility and Disclosure Act of 2009 (the CARD Act) requires that young people under age 21 show that they have the “ability to repay” before they can get a credit card.
 If your child doesn’t have a job or other income, you (or another responsible adult) will need to cosign in order to open a credit card account.
 Ask your child to give you the account number to keep tabs on the account so that you can head off any trouble.
 (As the co-signer on a card for a person under 21, you must be notified before the credit limit can be raised.)

 Students and credit cards

 |Three quarters of college students have at least one credit card.
 Some kids see credit cards as free money and use the card until it’s maxed out.
 Failure to manage their first credit card accounts has caused many students to endure years of damaged credit or even bankruptcy.